Top 10 online stores in Belgium

 The rest of the top 10 online stores in Belgium

 There’s no Belgian player to be found in the country’s top five list.
-German companies Zalando and MediaMarkt generated more online revenue than the first Belgian player on the list, fashion retailer Vente-Exclusive.com.
-It’s followed by retail group Colruyt Group, best-known for its Colruyt supermarkets.
-Number eight on the list is Unigro, which sells furniture, consumer electrics and DIY & garden products online.
-The top ten of biggest online stores in Belgium is completed by multimedia and consumer electronics retailer Vanden Borre and Swedish fashion retailer H&M.
+German companies Zalando and MediaMarkt generated more online revenue than the first Belgian player on the list, multimedia and consumer electronics retailer Vanden Borre.
+The only other Belgian player in the list is fashion retailer Vente-Exclusive.com (Veepee).
+Other big ecommerce players in Belgium (but outside the top 10) are retail group Colruyt Group, best-known for its Colruyt supermarkets, and Unigro, which sells furniture, consumer electrics and DIY & garden products online.

 Top 10 online stores in other European countries